Storyflow Logo

 Author

 By Justkay, Documentary Filmmaker and Founder of Storyflow.
-I have created cohort courses on documentary research, self-paced courses on AI workflows, and paid newsletters that doubled as courses across multiple projects.
-The rankings reflect what each tool felt like in real course creation.
+I have built cohort courses on documentary research, self-paced courses on AI workflows, and paid newsletters that doubled as courses across multiple projects.
+The rankings reflect what each tool felt like in real course creation, and the friction I named first for every tool, including my own.

 FAQ: Best Course Creator Tools 2026